simonhaenisch/prettier-plugin-organize-imports/readme.md

 This plugin acts outside of [Prettier's scope](https://prettier.io/docs/en/rationale#what-prettier-is-_not_-concerned-about) because _"Prettier only prints code.
 It does not transform it."_, and technically sorting is a code transformation because it changes the AST (this plugin even removes code, i. e. unused imports).
 In my opinion however, the import statements are not _really_ part of the code, they are merely directives that instruct the module system where to find the code (only true as long as your imports are side-effects free regarding the global scope, i. e. import order doesn't matter), comparable with `using` directives in C# or `#include` preprocessing directives in C. Therefore the practical benefits outweigh sticking with the philosophy in this case.

 ## Changelog

+Version `3.0.1` bumps the `@volar/vue-typescript` version to fix more edge cases, e. g. not removing imports when a component is used via kebab-case naming. `@volar/vue-typescript` is now defined as an optional peer dependency and you'll need to install version `0.39` or later.
+Furthermore a fix has been added that should help support more module resolution algorithms.

 Version `3.0.0` switches to a different package for Vue support, which fixes some more issues, e. g. support for setup scripts.
 No breaking changes otherwise.